 Introduction

-1.1 This document takes forward the policy statement contained in the council’s general statement of Health Safety and Wellbeing Policy by setting out the arrangements to implement the policyelectrical .
+1.1 This document takes forward the policy statement contained in the council’s general statement of Health Safety and Wellbeing Policy by setting out the arrangements to implement the policy in relation to electrical safety.

 1.2 The arrangements are specifically relating to non-domestic Highland Council owned and occupied premises.
 Delegated responsibilities are dictated within lease agreements for premises owned by third parties.